clojurewerkz/elephant/README.md

 ## Project Maturity

-Elephant is *very* young and under active development.
+Elephant is still relative young but the most active stage development is now over.
+Breaking public API changes are relatively unlikely.

 ## Artifacts